GSA/piv-guides/pages/template-2.md

   * **FPKI-Guides** URL
   * **FICAM-Arch** URL

-Once you select a topic, the next step is to create a GitHub account, if you don't have one.
+**Once you select a topic** &mdash; The next step is to create a GitHub account, if you don't have one.
 See [**Create a GitHub Account**](#create-a-github-account).
+If you already have a GitHub account, see the steps below to [**Create a Repository**](#create-a-repository) to "fork" one of the GSA repos (i.e., related to your topic).

 **If you already have a topic for your new FICAM Guide** &mdash; The first step is to create a GitHub account.
 See [**Create a GitHub Account**](#create-a-github-account).

 # Create a GitHub Account

-> For help, please see:  [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
-For additional help, contact GSA GitHub Support at: gsa-github.support@gsa.gov.
+For the steps needed to create a GitHub account, go to: [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
+For more help, you can contact GSA GitHub Support at: gsa-github.support@gsa.gov.

 ## Create a Repository

-If you don't have a repository that you "forked" from GSA's FICAM guide repositories (**PIV-Guides**, **FPKI-Guides**, or **FICAM-Arch**), do this:
+If you don't already have a forked GSA repo related to your topic, do this:

-1. Go to: [GSA Respositories at GitHub.com](https://github.com/GSA){:target="blank"}.go to [GSA GitHub]
+1. Go to: [GSA Respositories at GitHub.com](https://github.com/GSA){:target="blank"}.
-2. Select the repository you want.
-For help setting up a repository, go to: [Create a Repo](https://help.github.com/articles/create-a-repo/).
+2. Select the repo you want to fork.
+(For more help with forking a repo, go to: [Create a Repo](https://help.github.com/articles/create-a-repo/).)
-3. In the upper right-hand corner of the GSA respository screen, click on the gray **Fork** button.
+3. In the upper right-hand corner of the GSA repo screen, click on the gray **Fork** button.

-> This automatically places a copy of the GSA repository in your GitHub profile.
+> The forked GSA repo is now available in your GitHub profile.

-For the next steps, click on [**Create a Branch for Your Guide**](#create-a-branch-for-your-guide).
+See the next section below: [**Create a Branch for Your Guide**](#create-a-branch-for-your-guide) to create a new **Branch** to store your guide.

 ## Create a Branch

-Now that you have a GitHub account and repository, you'll need to create a **Branch** where your new guide (called a **Page**) will be stored.
+Now that you have a GitHub account and repo, you need to create a **Branch**.

 To create a new branch, do this: